 There is a risk that the prevailing market price will be less than the Face Value of the Notes and/or that the market for the Notes may not be liquid.
-The Issuer does not guarantee that the Notes may be sold at an acceptable price, or at all.
+Neither the Issuer or any other member of the Suncorp Group guarantee that the Notes may be sold at an acceptable price, or at all.
 Brokerage fees may be incurred if the Notes are sold through a broker.
-Losses may be suffered as a result.
+Holders may suffer losses on their investment in the Notes as a result.